fm140905/coincidence/Input file explained.md

 ## Explanation of parameters
 ### Parsing
-- `CoMPASSVersion`: version of the CoMPASS software you used to acquire the data
+- `CoMPASSVersion`: version of the CoMPASS software you used to acquire the data.
 - `MaxNumPulses`: max number of pulses to process.
+Run is stopped once current pulse number exceeds this number.
+- `MaxTimeStamp`: max timestamp allowed.
+Run is stopped once current pulse timestamp exceeds this number.
 - `Polarity`: PMT polarity, either `positive` or `negative`.

 - `Timestep`: digitizer time resolution in ns.